jfaccioni/clovars/README.md

 where:
 - `fit-settings-file` is the path for a TOML file with the fit settings.

-Please refer to the [this folder](examples) for examples on how the experimental data should be formatted.
+Please refer to [this folder](examples) for examples on how the experimental data should be formatted.

 ## Dependencies
 CloVarS depends on the following third-party Python packages: